How good is the quality of your website, really?

 - Does the copywriting style suit the website’s purpose and ‘speak’ to its target audience?

-- Are bodies of text constrained to <80 characters per line?
+- Are bodies of text broken into easy to read chunks?

 - Can text be resized through the browser or do CSS settings restrict size alteration?